Scientific Name

 How to Grow and Care

 Grammatophyllums grow well in moderate light intensity.
-Morning sun is best, until about noon.
+The morning sun is best, until about noon.
 Observation of the leaf structure can be your best guide to the correct light conditions for which a type is particularly suited.
 Lime green-colored foliage is an indication of proper light.
 While very attractive, dark green foliage is not conducive to the plant reaching its full blooming potential.
 Yellow-colored foliage indicates too much light.
 In very mild climates, most members of this can be grown out of doors, with protection from the hot summer sun and winter colder nights.

 The ideal annual temperature range for most members of the genus Grammatophyllum are 75 to 85 °F (24 to 30 °C) during the day and 55 to 60 °F (13 to 16 °C) at night.
 Plants will tolerate temperatures to 45 °F (10 °C) and up to 100 °F (38 °C) for short periods.
 At higher temperatures, air circulation and humidity must be increased, or damage can occur.
-See more at How to Grow and Care for Grammatophyllum.

 Links